vuesence/vue-faq/docs/en/development/building.md

 ::: details npm, yarn or pnpm?

-We recommend `pnpm` as the most up-to-date one
+It is recommended to use `pnpm` as the most up-to-date one

 Also, by using hard links instead of copying files, it saves a lot of disk space on your computer in case of multiple projects with `node_modules` and the same packages in them.